Skip to Content

 The River View Cafe at High Falls Gorge is one of my favorite places in the area.
 The menu and hours are slightly different every time we visit.
 But what remains the same is the comfy love seat next to the wood stove with a view of the gorge.

-I’ve spent a few happy mornings here with a mug of tea or a latté and my laptop while my family was skiing at Whiteface Mountain, just up the road.
-We’ve also stopped for aprés ski hot cocoa and tap beer in the afternoon when it has kept longer hours.
+I’ve spent a few happy mornings here with a mug of tea and my laptop while my family was skiing at Whiteface Mountain, just up the road.
+We’ve also stopped for aprés ski hot cocoa and tap beer in the afternoon in years when it kept longer hours.

 The winter “brunch” menu is a mix of hearty breakfast dishes and lunch items like grilled cheese and chili.
 It’s closed on Wednesday and Thursday in the winter and is otherwise open until 3:00.

-On our latest we didn’t get to eat at Lisa G’s because they had cut back their winter hours to a few evenings a week.
-This was too bad.
-It’s on the outskirts of town and is a convenient lunch spot from the ski jumping, cross-country ski trails or the Mount Hoevenberg complex.
+On our latest we didn’t get to eat at Lisa G’s because it had cut back its winter hours to a few evenings a week.
+This was disappointing becuase it’s on the outskirts of town and is a convenient lunch spot from the ski-jumping complex, several cross-country ski trails and the Mount Hoevenberg complex.

 On a previous visit, four adults loved it; two teens were so-so on it.
-Both ordered wings because other items that might have appealed had twists they were suspicious of, like garlic-scallion fries with the fish ‘n’ chips.
+Both ordered wings because other items had twists they were suspicious of, like garlic-scallion fries with the fish ‘n’ chips.

 There are tempting vegetarian options, like Moroccan nachos and a curry noodle bowl.
-Rich and I split a coconut-butternut squash soup and steak-and-Swiss sandwich.
-The chili, burgers and fries (with or without garlic and scallions) are good, too.
+We enjoyed the coconut-butternut squash soup, steak-and-Swiss sandwich, chili and burgers and those garlicky fries.

 The Picked Pig is right across from the Olympic Center and can be packed on nights when there are ice skating or hockey events.
 It’s a kid-friendly place with reasonable prices and portions that are very shareable.

-On our two most recent visits I’ve found their food a little heavy.
-I’d like to see a salad, sandwich or soup on the menu that doesn’t have pork in it.
-The shrimp tacos are your best bet for something that’s easier on the arteries, but they come three to an order and none of can ever eat all three.
+I find their their food a little heavy.
+I’d like to see a lighter salad, sandwich or soup on the menu.
+The shrimp tacos are your best bet for something that’s easier on the arteries, but they come three to an order and no one in our group can ever eat all three.

-We’ve eaten in Jimmy’s three years in a row now and it’s likely to be an annual repeat for us.
+We’ve eaten in Jimmy’s during three visits in a row and it’s likely remain an annual repeat for us.

-It’s mostly standard Italian dishes but they are done reliably well and the service is always cordial, even when they’re busy and our teens are indecisive.
+It mostly offeres standard Italian dishes, but they are done reliably well and the service is always cordial, even when they’re busy and our teens are indecisive.

 The lasagna, fettucine alfredo, lobster ravioli and NY strip steak are reliable and repeat orders for our group.
-This year I tried the scallopini with mushrooms, roasted red peppers and white wine garlic sauce The flavors mingled well and it was filling without being heavy.
+I like the scallopini with mushrooms, roasted red peppers and white wine garlic sauce, which is filling without being heavy.

 Jimmy’s takes reservations by phone.
-We got a table without one on two visits but not without a wait.
-If you have more than four people, want to eat at the peak dinner hour or have young, impatient children, I would recommend calling.
+We’ve gotten a table without one, but not without a wait.
+If you have more than four people, want to eat at the peak dinner hour or have young, impatient children, I recommend calling.

 The Downtown Diner, which sits right at the beginning of town, doesn’t look like much from the outside, but we’ve gotten in the habit of having a big breakfast here on our last morning before leaving town.
-It’s no-frills decor hides consistently good made-from-scratch food.
+Its no-frills exterior hides consistently good made-from-scratch food and friendly service, often by young people living in town to train for a winter sport.

 Pin it for later

-Photos of Lake Placid BrewPub, Saranac Soda, the Cottage, Liquids & Solids cocktail and the disco ball by FamiliesGo©.
-All others courtesy of the restaurants.
+Photos of Lake Placid BrewPub, Saranac Soda, the Cottage, the fettucine Alfredo and the hot cocoa are by FamiliesGo©.
+All others are courtesy of the restaurants.